 There is a further exciting aspect of Interseasonal Heat Transfer.
 Having installed IHT in a new building to provide Renewable Heat in winter all the mechanism is in place for the IHT system to work in reverse and provide Renewable Cooling in summer, at a fraction of the annual running cost of using air conditioning and chillers to provide cooling.
 The additional capital cost of tuning underfloor piping to provide cooling, as well as heating, is marginal: however, there are further benefits in that the closer spacing of pipes enables heating to be provided at a lower delivery temperature – and a higher co-efficient of performance.

-IHT is a straightforward system that is designed to balance the heating and cooling requirement of a building over the course of the seasons.
+IHT is a straightforward system that is designed to balance the heating and cooling requirement of a building over the course of the seasons: joined-up heating.
 This is in contrast to the traditional approach of throwing money and fossil fuels indiscriminately at both extremes of the year, as if they were separate problems that had to be addressed by separate budgets and separate mechanisms.

 IHT is an invisible heating system that requires no planning permission.
 We can help your building achieve a high BREEAM rating and exceed the requirements of The Merton Rule by providing Renewable Heat.